TomasVotruba/tomasvotruba.com/resources/posts/2019/2019-04-01-removing-static-there-and-back-again.md

 If we're able to describe the process, **we'll turn billions of use cases to 1 pattern transformation**.

-Imagine you try to fix typoes one-by-one manually.
+Imagine you try to fix typos one-by-one manually.
 Or you could write a function, that fixes 5 most common typos for the user and hooks it on the Internet and SMS network (regardless of security) - to process every electronic message in the world.
 Just like that, the world became smarter thanks to you single function.

 I disagree with Martin's statement: "Its essence is applying a series of small behavior-preserving transformations".
 It's not about the behavior of code anymore.
 Much more important is the pattern in the code.
 We don't care about `Price`, nor `Currency` (it could be also called `Name` and `Invoice`).